TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 ## Standalone Setup Step 2: edit config

-After creation one may edit the generated config file at "/data/imgapi/etc/imgapi.config.json" manually.
+After creation, one may edit the generated config file at "/data/imgapi/etc/imgapi.config.json" manually.
 Afterwards, remember to restart the imgapi service: